SWastling/musclemap/README.md

 Below is a list of available algorithms, the source files that they require, and a brief description of their behaviour:

+### b1
-- b1: calculate a B1 map from double-angle spin-echo data at 60&deg; and
+Calculate a B1 map from double-angle spin-echo data at 60&deg; and 120&deg;.
-120&deg;.
 Based on, but not identical to, equation 7 in Ropele et al. MRM (2005).
 The result is expressed as a fraction of 60&deg;.
 Required source files:
     - `fa60`: 60&deg; flip-angle spin-echo NIfTI image
     - `fa120`: 120&deg; flip-angle spin-echo NIfTI image

+### ff
-- ff: calculate a fat-fraction map from the magnitude and phase data acquired with fat and water out-of-phase, in-phase and then out-of-phase again.
+Calculate a fat-fraction map from the magnitude and phase data acquired with fat and water out-of-phase, in-phase and then out-of-phase again.
 Using the 3-point Dixon method described in Glover and Schneider MRM (1991).
 Required source files and arguments: